-• Grade Level Meetings: These are held once per week and are led by a highly effective teacher with experience who can share best practices with team members.
+Grade Level Meetings- These are held once per week and are led by a highly effective teacher with experience who can share best practices with team members, they are also attended by a member of the administrative team.
 At grade level meetings, teachers prepare and discuss lesson plans, design focus calendars, analyze practices and make collectively agree to implement instructional strategies as needed in their respective classrooms.
+Data is also used a tool for monitoring and evaluating the curriculum.

-• Mentor/Mentee program: Within grade levels, first year teachers and teachers that may be identified as struggling are assigned a mentor who has been identified as highly effective.
+Mentor/Mentee program- Within grade levels, first year teachers and teachers that may be identified as struggling are assigned a mentor who has been identified as highly effective.
 The mentor assists the mentee with instructional planning, opportunities to informally learn best practices, and discuss outcomes of said practices being implemented.
 This fosters a positive environment in which teachers learn from their peers.